tylerburnham42/MercerSubProject/ReadMe.md

 sudo apt-get update
 sudo apt-get dist-upgrade
 ```
-If asked type ìYî to complete the installation
+If asked type ‚ÄúY‚Äù to complete the installation

 ## Contributing